- Introduction: What to Know Before You Go!

 Making an ask is essential to the process.

-You'll find PACE's 2017 Congressional Asks in the resources section.
+You'll find PACE's 2018 Congressional Asks in the resources section below.

 - Who You're Talking To: Understanding Your Audience